containeroo/namespace-pre-commit/README.md

 The namespaced hook checks if Kubernetes manifests are namespaced.

-It ignores `namespaces, clusterroles, clusterrolebindings, persistentvolumes, storageclasses, ingressclasses and customresourcedefinitions` by default.
+It ignores `Namespaces, ClusterRoles, ClusterRoleBindings, PersistentVolumes, StorageClasses, IngressClasses and CustomResourceDefinitions` by default.

 It also ignores all `kustomization.kustomize.config.k8s.io` objects.